US IPOs (Initial Public Offerings)

 Integration Checklist

-2. Implement GET /v1/ipos to discover available offerings
+2. Implement GET /v1/ipos to discover available offerings; treat ipo_reference as opaque.

-4. Validate orders against min_ticket_size, max_ticket_size, and unit_step_size
+5. Validate orders against min_ticket_size, max_ticket_size, and unit_step_size when present (note unit_step_size is optional and may be absent).

 Investments in initial public offerings (“IPOs”) involve significant risks and are not suitable for all investors.
 IPO securities have no prior public trading history, and the offering price may not reflect the market price following the offering.
 The market price of IPO securities may be volatile, and investors may lose part or all of their investment.